2bndy5/sphinx-social-cards/_sources/config.rst.txt

     fonts has not been implemented.
 This is because ``pillow`` requires additional dependencies to work with variable fonts.

-    Icon fonts, namely the material icon fonts from Google via Fontsource_, are also no supported because they are designed to be used in a browser with CSS capability.
+    Icon fonts, namely the material icon fonts from Google via Fontsource_, are also not supported because they are designed to be used in a browser with CSS capability.
 Implementing icon fonts without CSS, would require using special string syntax in the yaml layout, and it just doesn't seem worth it.